-The forex market participants create the forex market; this is called an Over-the-Counter (OTC) market.
+Trading platforms The forex market participants create the forex market; this is called an Over-the-Counter (OTC) market.
 This is in contrast to, for example, the stock market, where all trades go through stock exchanges.

 You access this market using a trading platform provided by a broker.
-At Swissquote, investors can trade Forex with the proprietary platform Advanced Trader or with the popular MetaTrader 4 or 5.
-On top, Swissquote provides spreads as narrow as 0.6 pips on major currency pairs.
+At Swissquote, investors can trade Forex with the popular MetaTrader 4 or 5.
+On top, Swissquote provides spreads as narrow as 0.8 pips and offers margin as low as 0.25% on most pairs.
 When you have selected your trading platform, familiarize yourself with the available spreads and tools.
 Swissquote provides demo versions that enable you to try everything using virtual money.
 Try the charts and indicators, and explore orders, which are automatic trades based on your expectations, used to open or close positions at predefined price points.
+Spread The difference between the price you can buy and sell at is the spread.
+The spread is the broker's fee and reflects liquidity and risk.
+Although many brokers apply commissions in addition to the spreads they advertise, at Swissquote, there are no other fees or commissions.
+Pip